vignettes/MultipleAnalyses.Rmd

 earlier.

-Now that we have produced estimates for all outcomes including our negative controls, we can perform empirical calibration to estimate the bias of the various analyses included in our study.
-We will create the calibration effect plots for every analysis ID.
+Now that we have produced estimates for all outcomes including our negative controls, we can look at the distrubtion of negative controls.
 In each plot, the blue dots represent our negative control exposures, and the yellow diamond represents our exposure of interest: diclofenac.
 An unbiased, well-calibrated analysis should have 95% of the negative controls between the dashed lines (ie. 95% should have p > .05).
+Note that empirical calibration was already automatically performed, and calibrated confidence intervals and p-values are included separately in the analyses summary.

 install.packages("EmpiricalCalibration")